 Outdoor Running vs Treadmill: Which One Is Better for You?

-Outdoor running offers more than just physical benefits — it also supports your mental well-being.
-Running in the fresh air, surrounded by trees, sun light and the open sky, can relieve stress and elevate mood.
-Here are some specific advantages:
+Outdoor running offers far more than physical benefits — it supports mental and emotional well-being too.
+Running in the fresh air surrounded by trees, sunlight, and open sky can relieve stress and elevate mood.
+Specific advantages include:

 Engages more muscles due to changing terrain and slopes